 What are the benefits of physical activity?

 How does physical activity affect your health?
 Regular exercises can increase the production of hormones that make you feel happier and help you sleep better.
 There is also a side benefit of helping control weight, which becomes more difficult as you get older due to your metabolism slowing down.
 A few hours of moderate-intensity physical exercise each week also lowers the risk of heart disease, type 2 diabetes, breast cancer and colon cancer.
+Trying to fit in exercise when you are working full time can have a massive impact on how you feel.

 The US-based Centers for Disease Control and Prevention (CDC) suggests that the risk of endometrial and lung cancer is lower in people who exercise regularly than in those who don’t.